OWASP/threat-dragon/README.md

 ##Running the application

-Once your environment variables are set up start the node web server:
+Once your environment variables are set up, start the node web server:

 `npm start`